vampirc/vampirc-uci/README.md

 ## Usage

 1. Import either the `parse(..)` method or the `parse_strict(..)` method.
-The difference between them that is that `parse_strict(..)` will return an `pest::error::Error` if any of the input is unrecognized or violates the rules of the PEG grammar, whereas `parse` simply ignores it.
+The difference between them is that `parse_strict(..)` will return a `pest::error::Error` if any of the input is unrecognized or violates the rules of the PEG grammar, whereas `parse` will simply ignore any such input.
 The latter is the approach recommended by the protocol specification.

 ```rust
 use vampirc_uci::parse;